-Debloat, Deflate, and Delight
+Debloat, Deflate, and be Delighted

 But did you know that your vaginal microbiome is closely connected to your gut microbiome?